 Mr. Funsch’s local leadership roles are diverse and wide ranging, including board positions with the St. Petersburg Yacht Club, the Chicago Booth School of Business Alumni Club, the Georgia Tech Suncoast Alumni Association, the St. Pete Sunrise Rotary and the St. Petersburg Museum of History.
 Mr. Funsch also remains very active on the Leadership St. Pete Planning Committee.
 A native of St. Petersburg and proud Lakewood High Spartan, he and his wife, Lisa, have three children.

-Rev. Kenneth F. Irby is the Director of Community Intervention and Juvenile Outreach for the St. Petersburg Police Department, where he uses his skills and passion as an educator, pastor and public servant to help children realize their full potential.
+Rev. Kenneth F. Irby is the Director of Community Intervention for the St. Petersburg Police Department, where he uses his skills and passion as an educator, pastor and public servant to help children realize their full potential.
 He previously served with distinction at the Poynter Institute for Media Studies in roles that included senior faculty and director of diversity programs, photojournalism associate and founder of photojournalism programs at the Institute. visual journalism leader.

 In his long and distinguished career in journalism, Rev. Irby has won numerous awards and pioneered important initiatives as both a teacher and practitioner.
 He has given back to the profession as an advisor and juror to numerous journalism competitions.
 In 2016, he was named by the National Press Photographers Association as the first recipient of the John Long Ethics Award, a compliment to his 2007 Sprague Award from the NPPA for Lifetime Achievement.
 He also was awarded the Louis J. Corsetti Award for Excellence in Journalism and founded the Men in the Making: Right Choices program, focusing on positive role modeling and academic achievement for Black and Latino boys.